This Is the Moment (album): Critical response

 Upon release, the album was met with positive reviews both by music critics and listeners.
 Ginnie Faustino-Galgana of Titik Pilipino gave the album four out of five stars, stating "Fall in love with this voice.
 Erik Santos knows how to make himself sound apt for these songs.
 His tremolo comes and goes and makes you think he so sincerely in singing his own words [...]
 It's like listening to an old friend or having someone to share your heartache with".
 She further described the lyrical similarities of the songs "Pagbigyang Muli", "Di Ko Kaya", "I Believe" and "Hanggang sa Huli", wherein they are all about reconciliation, everlasting love and faith in a relationship.
 She praised his version of "Ikaw ang Lahat sa Akin", saying that it's better than Martin Nievera's original version, and it got better knowing that it's a medley with Gary Valenciano's "Narito".

 Commercial performance

 A little over a month since This Is the Moment was released, the album was certified Gold by the Philippine Association of the Record Industry (PARI), with sales of over 15,000 units in the Philippines.
 The album sold at a rapid pace of almost 3,000 units per week, a feat that was hard to accomplish by the age of rampant music piracy.
-Star Records' marketing manager Nixon Sy stated, "Erik's album sales is really overwhelming.
+Star Music's marketing manager Nixon Sy stated, "Erik's album sales is really overwhelming.
 When we do autograph signing after his mall shows, his sales never go under 150 units.
 Maybe if there's no piracy, the album would be Platinum by now".
 On July 11, 2004, Santos was awarded a Gold certification by the PARI on ASAP Mania.
 In November 2004, the album was Platinum, and later, reached triple platinum status in the country.